material-motion/material-motion/concepts/runtimes.md

 A Runtime must translate Plans into executable logic.

 We'll assume a function exists that returns an object capable of fulfilling a Plan.
-We'll call these objects: **executors**.
+We'll call such an object an **executor**.
 The method signature for this method might look like this:

     function executorForPlan(plan, target) -> Object